AUTOMATIC1111/stable-diffusion-webui/Features.md

 the right of the prompt will allow you to choose any style out of previously saved, and automatically append it to your input.
 To delete a style, manually delete it from styles.csv and restart the program.

+if you use the special string `{prompt}` in your style, it will substitute anything currently in the prompt into that position, rather than appending the style to your prompt.

 # Negative prompt

 Allows you to use another prompt of things the model should avoid when generating the picture.
 This works by using the